 At Bebedistinto we like to be transparent in everything we do.
 When it comes to buying products online, shipping is the most important aspect, which is why we take great care in shipping and handling orders using only 100% recycled packaging material.

-One Important premise: Wine bottles are heavy (about 1.4 kg each) and shipping is expensive.
-At Bebedistinto we pride ourselves on being an independent online store, and therefore we must charge shipping on most orders, otherwise we would not be in business.
+An important premise: wine bottles are heavy (about 1.4 kg each) and shipping is expensive.
+At Bebedistinto we are proud to be an independent online store, and therefore we must charge shipping on most orders, otherwise we would not be in business.
 However, we do our best to offer very competitive shipping rates.

-Shipments take between 24-72h (working days) to reach the destination in peninsular shipments.
-Consultation through the firstname.lastname@example.org if it is an urgent shipment or you need it for a specific date.
+Shipments take between 24-72 hours (working days) to reach the destination in peninsular shipments.
+Check via email firstname.lastname@example.org if it is an urgent shipment or you need it for a specific date.

 In shipments to the Balearic Islands and other countries, the order may take a few more days to be shipped.

 These times are estimates.
-We try to manage the orders as quickly as possible, but we are not responsible if once the shipments are processed in Correos or Correos Express they suffer delays.
+We try to manage the orders as quickly as possible, but we are not responsible if the shipments are processed by the Post Office or Express Post and are delayed.

-In case of weekends, holidays or force majeure, the Orders will be attempted as soon as possible, but we do not promise to meet these delivery dates.
+In the event of weekends, holidays or force majeure, orders will be attempted as soon as possible, but we do not promise to meet these delivery dates.